skliew/perl-test-http-vcr/README.md

 - $filename specifies the file path to store the captured responses.
 - $opts is optional.
 It should be a hash reference if used.
 It could contain an optional key 'HTTPCLIENT' to specify the http client that needs its HTTP responses captured.
-Currently only Furl, HTTP::Tiny and LWP::UserAgent are supported.
+Currently only Furl, HTTP::Tiny and LWP::UserAgent have been tested.

 # Instance Methods